milesroxas/Flint/src/features/linter/rules/README.md

 This directory contains all rules that the linter executes.
 It includes:

 - Canonical, preset‑agnostic structural rules (shared by all presets)
-- Preset‑specific naming and property rules (e.g., Lumos, Client‑First)
+- Preset‑specific rules (e.g., Lumos, Client‑First) organized by Rule Type
-- A small set of legacy‑compatible, context‑aware rules that do not conflict with the canonical role rules

-This document reflects the current implementation and how to extend it safely.

 ---